-Susie Horgan, Managing Director and Strategic Lead at Springboard PR & Marketing is speaking at the eir Spiders workshop in Cork Opera House today on the Digital Marketing Trifecta.
+Susie Horgan, Managing Director and Strategic Lead at Springboard PR & Marketing recently spoke at the eir Spiders workshop in Cork Opera House on the Digital Marketing Trifecta.
 She has written a guest blog for the eir Spiders website on 5 ways to maximise one piece of content.
 Read this blog below:

 Making strong relevant content is time consuming.
 So, when you get it right, you’ve got to shout about it!
 It’s vital that you maximise the exposure of your owned content, to get the ROI for your time.
 With some savvy know-how, businesses can leverage one piece of content to maximum reach and engagement.